 Google loves to credit you when your business name, address and phone number is listed correctly on reputable websites.
 To display your NAP in a particular format across the web, you should ensure that the same format is followed in Google My Business Listing.
 Also, just because you were not responsible for the incorrect NAP listing, it doesn’t mean that your business will escape the wrath of Google.

-Let’s take a look of some incorrect and correct NAP variations.
+Let’s take a look at some incorrect and correct NAP variations.

 How wrong is wrong when it comes to local citations?
 Minor differences like St. & Street, Ave. and Avenue will not be an issue.
 But, the NAP should not contain false details.
 To make it concise, the Business Name, address and phone number that you want across the web should be first updated on Google My Business Dashboard.